Vlad Tepes III,

 Vlad and the Romani

 The Romani ethnic group were held as slaves by Vlad as he suspected them of possessing exceptional strength in the battlefield (citation very much needed here, read it in a book probably).
 There are records of him having forced Romani to devour their own after watching them be boiled, then ordering them to continue the act or face the Ottomans.
 Despite such displays of cruelty, it is unlikely than any other ethnic group at the mercy of Vlad would have been spared similar fates.
 The Romani just happened to be in the wrong place at the wrong time, although the emancipation of Romani people only started in the mid 19th century, and the stigma surrounding Romani people and gypsies persists.
-Whilst most people think that the idea of Vlad Tepes being a national hero is most strange for his vicious torture methods, maybe it's not so unsurprising considering the ethnicity of the people his torture was most often done to.
-It's like they say: never ask a woman her age, never ask a man his job, and never ask a European their opinion on the Romani.
+Whilst most outsiders to Romanian culture think that the idea of Vlad Tepes being a national hero is most strange for his vicious torture methods, maybe it's not so unsurprising considering the ethnicity of the people his torture was most often done to.
+It's like they say: never ask a woman her age, never ask a man his wage, and never ask a European their opinion on the Romani.